figo-connect/python-figo/README.md

 ```

-# print out a list of accounts including its balance
+# Print out a list of accounts including its balance
 for account in session.accounts:
     print account
     print account.balance

-# print out the list of all transactions on a specific account
+# Print out the list of all transactions on a specific account
 for transaction in session.get_account("A1.2").transactions:
     print transaction
 ```